-It is no secret that, overall, Democratic candidates performed badly in the 2020 election (E2020), surprisingly if not shockingly below expectations at virtually every level of the ballot below the very top.
-This poor performance has put loss of congressional majorities very much in play for the 2022 election (E2022) and left the Democrats in significantly worse shape than expected at the state level, where critical rules of the electoral game are being "reformed" by the GOP to further dim Democratic prospects at both state and national levels.
+It is no secret that, overall, Democratic candidates performed badly in E2020, surprisingly if not shockingly below expectations at virtually every level of the ballot below the very top.
+This poor performance has put loss of congressional majorities very much in play in E2022 and left the Democrats in significantly worse shape than expected at the state level, where critical rules of the electoral game are being "reformed" by the GOP to further dim Democratic prospects at both state and national levels.

 And yet - even though November 3, 2020, was a bad day for a lot of Democrats not named Joe Biden, and for the party from its neck down - the impression among many is of a great Democratic victory, and among still others of an illegitimate Democratic victory.
-Donald Trump took control of the narrative and his "Stop The Steal" challenge to Biden's victory and legitimacy became the story, not only sucking up all the oxygen in the room but triggering a reflexive circling of the wagons among non-MAGA politicians and media alike, who all now sing in praise of our "perfect election" ("the most secure in history") and incorruptible processes.
-Most ironically, not only has Trump so far somehow managed to dance at will on the traditional Third Rail of election forensics - insisting there was outcome-altering fraud virtually everywhere he lost and it was close - but the voltage on that rail seems to have been tripled for everyone else, no matter how diligent and scrupulous their work.
+Donald Trump took control of the narrative and his "Stop the Steal" challenge to Biden's victory and legitimacy became the story, not only sucking up all the oxygen in the room but triggering a reflexive circling of the wagons among non-MAGA politicians and media alike, who all now sing in praise of our "perfect election" ("the most secure in history") and incorruptible processes.
+Most ironically, not only has Trump so far somehow managed to dance at will on the traditional Third Rail of election forensics - insisting there was outcome-altering fraud virtually everywhere he lost and it was close - but the voltage on that rail seems set to be tripled for everyone else, no matter how diligent and scrupulous their work.